bernerdschaefer/talks/proposals/atmanos-a-unikernel-experiment-for-go.md

   - Live: build, deploy to EC2, hit in a browser?
 - Unsolved problems / areas for further research
   - Logging, debugging, configuration, etc.

+Bio
+---

+Bernerd leads the team at thoughtbot in Portland, where he helps clients build great digital products.
+He prefers to spend his nights and weekends hiking in Forest Park and cooking up tasty meals at home, as well as hacking on personal projects like AtmanOS.